Rwanda: Industry and manufacturing

+Tourism

+Tourism is one of Rwanda’s fastest-growing economic sectors and remains the country’s leading foreign exchange earner.
+In 2023, Rwanda recorded over 1.4 million international visitors, generating about US$620 million in revenue, according to the Rwanda Development Board.
+The World Travel & Tourism Council reported that in 2024, the sector supported nearly 386,000 jobs in Rwanda and contributed over 10% of GDP.

+A major draw for visitors is mountain gorilla tracking in Volcanoes National Park, one of only three places worldwide where mountain gorillas can be seen in the wild.
+Other attractions include Nyungwe Forest National Park, known for its chimpanzees and canopy walkway, the resorts of Lake Kivu, and Akagera National Park, a savanna reserve in the east home to elephants, lions, and giraffes.

+The government, through the Rwanda Development Board, has promoted tourism as a pillar of economic growth.
+Visitor numbers have increased steadily since the early 2000s, with international arrivals often linked to conferences in Kigali as well as ecotourism.
+In 2018, Rwanda launched the Visit Rwanda campaign, including sponsorship deals with European football clubs such as Arsenal F.C., Paris Saint-Germain F.C., and Atlético Madrid, to raise the country’s profile as a travel destination.

+In 2025, Visit Rwanda expanded its sports marketing into the United States, entering multi-year agreements with the Los Angeles Clippers (NBA) and the Los Angeles Rams (NFL).
+As part of the Clippers partnership, Visit Rwanda became the exclusive jersey patch sponsor and the official coffee sponsor of the team’s Intuit Dome arena.
+In the Rams deal, Visit Rwanda is an official international tourism sponsor of the team, SoFi Stadium, and Hollywood Park, and will secure prominent advertising and entitlement placements within the stadium complex.

+Tourism in Rwanda has been praised for its emphasis on sustainability and conservation.

 Media and communications

 The largest radio and television stations are state-run, and the majority of newspapers are owned by the government.
 Most Rwandans have access to radio; during the 1994 genocide, the radio station Radio Télévision Libre des Mille Collines broadcast across the country, and helped to fuel the killings through anti-Tutsi propaganda.
-As of 2015, the state-run Radio Rwanda is the largest station and the main source of news throughout the country.
-Television access is limited, with most homes not having their own set.
+As of 2015, the state-run Radio Rwanda was the largest station and the main source of news throughout the country.
+Television access was limited, with most homes not having their own set.
 The government rolled out digital television in 2014, and a year later there were seven national stations operating, up from just one in the pre-2014 analogue era.
 The press is tightly restricted, and newspapers routinely self-censor to avoid government reprisals.
 Nonetheless, publications in Kinyarwanda, English, and French critical of the government are widely available in Kigali.
 Restrictions were increased in the run-up to the Rwandan presidential election of 2010, with two independent newspapers, Umuseso and Umuvugizi, being suspended for six months by the High Media Council.